-- You get to argue about current events, politics, environment, law, economics, philosophy, international relations, military issues, and much more.
+- This year’s topic is among the most relevant in recent memory, given ongoing discussions of the intersections of race and policing.
+You will get to argue about current events, politics, environment, law, economics, philosophy, international relations, military issues, and much more.

-- You develop argument, persuasion, research and organization skills that you can use against family, friends, and in you’re other classes
+- You develop argument, persuasion, research and organization skills that you can use against family, friends, and in your other classes

 Jesuit Dallas boasts one of the most historically successful debate programs in Texas, and the school’s debaters have been recognized in the top 20 in the country almost every decade since the 1940s.
 The program has enjoyed a strong resurgence, winning four Texas Forensic Association State Debate Championships since 2000, including back-to-back state titles in 2010 and 2011.
 With three teams finishing inside at the top 20 at the 2016 TFA State Debate Championships, Jesuit Dallas could count at least one team in the top 20 for the 18th time in 22 years.